Myint Htwe

-Myint Htwe (မြင့်ထွေး /my/; born 24 September 1948) is a Burmese politician, public health physician, and former Minister for Health and Sports of Myanmar.
+Myint Htwe (မြင့်ထွေး /my/; 24 September 1948 – 26 January 2026) was a Burmese politician and public health physician who served as Minister for Health and Sports of Myanmar.

 Early life and education

-Myint Htwe was born on 24 September 1948 in Sittwe, Burma (now Myanmar) to Shwe Tha Htwe and Aye Yi.
+Myint Htwe was born in Sittwe, Burma (now Myanmar) on 24 September 1948, to Shwe Tha Htwe and Aye Yi.

 From 1966 until 1973, he studied at the Institute of Medicine (1), in Rangoon and graduated with a MBBS.
 From the same institute, he received in 1979 a Diploma (with distinctions in Public Health Administration, Epidemiology & Biostatistics, Environmental Health & Microbiology) in Preventive & Tropical Medicine.
 After winning a scholarship at the Institute of Public Health, University of the Philippines Systems, he graduated in 1982 with a Master of Public Health.
 In 1992, he received Doctor of Public Health from the renowned Johns Hopkins University Bloomberg School of Public Health, Baltimore, USA.

 In 2020, he received a distinguished alumnus award from the Johns Hopkins Bloomberg School of Public Health.